meg-simula/mri2fem-lectures/README.md

 * No to some knowledge of brain physiology and imaging
 * Knowledge of/Interest in using command-line tools

+The FEniCS tutorial by Langtangen d Logg (2016) is a very good introduction to all of the above.
+(Note however that some of the code examples there are outdated.)

 ## Tips for lecturing via Zoom ##

 These lectures are given via two devices: one laptop (screen) mainly